 - When I used this method for the first time, I was so stunned by how soon she gave her sister the toy.
 I was so happy and proud of her.
-I was on my best way to heal these siblings fights.
+I was on my best way to healing these siblings’ toddlers fighting over toys.

 - But that is nothing compared to pride in her eyes and how important she felt at that moment.
 She realized how good it feels to be generous, to give, and to please someone.